1. Gautama Buddha was born in __________.

 Explanation: It was the first schism in Buddhism.

-32. The Third Buddhist Council was held at:
+32. The Third Buddhist Council was held at__________.

 A) Pataliputra